techpubs-mf/style-guide-original/docs/capitalization.md

 | List items | Sentence style | 1.
 Log in with your username and password. |
 | Column headings in a table | Sentence style | Refer to this table as an example. |

 ### HID product names, features, and components

 Capitalize HID product names.
 In general, don't capitalize the names of features or components.
 For correct capitalization of HID terms, see the Splexicon.

-For capitalization of the parts of a HID product architecture, such as a heavy forwarder or a search head, see HID product terminology.
+For capitalization of the parts of a HID product architecture, such as a heavy forwarder or a search head, see [HID product terminology](hid-terminology-and-trademarks.md#hid-product-terminology).

-For capitalization within a HID product UI, such as whether to capitalize a button label or dialog box title, see the Capitalization section in the UI text style guidelines.
+For capitalization within a HID product UI, such as whether to capitalize a button label or dialog box title, see the [Capitalization](ui-text-guidelines.md#capitalization).

 ### Concepts that are UI terms